amymgardiner/Horiseon-Refactor/README.md

 ## Updated Code

-I have changed the HTML source code to have semantic elements, that follow a logical structure independent of styling and positioning.
+I have changed the HTML source code to have semantic elements that follow a logical structure independent of styling and positioning.
 These elements now include header, nav, section, article, aside, and footer.

 Photo and icon images are given accessible and descriptive alt attributes.
-In our module we learned icon images are decortive and don't need text for their alt attributes, but I went ahead and gave them the attribute of "icon."
+In our module we learned icon images are decorative and don't need text for their alt attributes, but I went ahead and gave them the attribute of "icon."

-I fixed the heading attributes so they now fall in squential order.
+I fixed the heading attributes so they now fall in sequential order.

 I also changed the title element to be the company's name as a concise and descriptive title.